Curriculum and Instruction

 Innovative Programs and Research (IPR) provides the analysis, research, and tools to facilitate informed decision-making at the Georgia Department of Education.
 IPR’s work supports the GaDOE’s dedication to the provision of high quality service and support to ultimately ensure that students in Georgia’s public schools graduate ready to learn, ready to live, and ready to lead.

-and Leader Support and Development
+Educator Support and Development

-Division of Teacher and Leader Support and Development impacts student achievement by providing programs and resources to enhance teacher and leader effectiveness that include the following:
+Educator Support and Development impacts student achievement by providing programs and resources to enhance teacher and leader effectiveness that include the following:

 Title II, Part A grant awards; teacher and leader effectiveness systems; and professional learning.